digital-blueprint/relay-mono-connector-payunity-bundle/README.md

 A PayUnity connector for the mono bundle for the Relay API gateway

+## Requirements

+Activation of Webhooks by PayUnity support is strictly recommended.
+The path for the configuration is `/mono-connector-payunity/webhook/{$keyOfPaymentContract}` (for the configuration example below: `/mono-connector-payunity/webhook/payunity_flex_studienservice`).

 ## Bundle installation

 You can install the bundle directly from [packagist.org](https://packagist.org/packages/dbp/relay-mono-connector-payunity-bundle).